jameshfisher/jameshfisher.com/_posts/2019-04-27-the-inception-bar-a-new-phishing-method.md

   Your browser does not support the video tag.
 </video>

+But it gets even worse!
+Even with the above "scroll jail", the user should be able to scroll to the top of the jail, at which point Chrome will re-display the URL bar.
+But we can disable this behavior, too!
+We insert a very tall padding element at the top of the scroll jail.
+Then, if the user tries to scroll into the padding, we scroll them back down to the start of the content!
+It looks like a page refresh.
+If you're stuck on this page right now, wondering how to get out: one way is to move to another app and then back to Chrome, which seems to trigger Chrome to display the true URL bar.

 Is this a serious security flaw?
 Well, even I, as the creator of the inception bar, found myself accidentally using it!